 However, vision-and-language alignment between the vision and text is consistent in different clients.
 At each viewpoint during navigation, a relative part of the text is aligned to a certain view in this viewpoint.
 As shown in Fig. \ref{fig:align}, the sentence ``walk along the corridor'' is the most relevant part to the view $o_{t,i}$.
 All benign clients are trying to establish a stable vision-and-language alignment relationship during training.
 For the malicious clients, the model would ignore the information of the instruction and select the view with the trigger.
 Therefore the vision-and-language alignment is broken.
 This difference inspires us to distinguish clients from the alignment perspective.

-The attention mechanism is the key to the success of vision-and-language alignment \cite{wang2019reinforced, lee2018stacked}.
+The attention mechanism is the key to the success of vision-and-language alignment \citep{wang2019reinforced, lee2018stacked}.
 In VLN, the attention mechanism is applied after the visual and text encoding.
 The hidden state $h_t$ output from the view encoder and the embeddings of each text token $\{u_1, u_2, u_3, \cdots, u_{L}\}$ output from the text encoder are sent to the attention layer in the model, where $L$ is the instruction length.
-The attention mechanism in this layer is implemented as follows:

-where $W_U$ and $W$ are learnable matrixes. $\beta_{t,j}$ represents the attention weight of $j_{th}$ text token and $\Tilde{h_t}$ represents the instruction-aware hidden output.
-The backdoor will induce the agent to ignore the text information when the trigger appears.
-This will cause the unexpected attention weights of text embeddings $\beta_t$.
+The attention mechanism in this layer is implemented as follows: where $W_U$ and $W$ are learnable matrixes. $\beta_{t,j}$ represents the attention weight of $j_{th}$ text token and $\Tilde{h_t}$ represents the instruction-aware hidden output.
+The backdoor will induce the agent to ignore the text when the trigger appears.
+This will cause the unexpected attention weights of embeddings $\beta_t$.
 Therefore, the attention mechanism reveals the variance between benign and malicious clients.